 What Comes Next

 Once you pass the skills test, WA DOL issues your CDL.
 You're a licensed commercial driver.
-See our blog for more on what the first job typically looks like.
-Or if you want to see the program itself first, check out our Class A Standard and Class A Advanced programs.
+See You Have Your CDL — Now What? for what the first job typically looks like.
+Or if you want to see the program itself first, check out our Class A Standard and Class A Professional Driver programs.

 See Our Training Programs